Mount Everest in 2017: Spring

 China announced plans to build hotels, restaurants, and ski resorts on the Tibet side of Everest, having completed a new asphalt road to Everest in 2016.
 China has had a reputation for being more difficult with permits than Nepal, but has taken steps to improve access to the north side.

 British DJ Paul Oakenfold hosted "the highest party on Earth" in April at the Everest base camp, which was attended by over 100 people.

 An international collaboration between India and Nepal celebrating the 250th anniversary of the survey of India sought to re-measure the height of Everest.
 Everest's height was measured by Survey of India in 1855 and 1957, however there is concern that the April 2015 Nepal earthquake and avalanches may have changed the height of the mountain.

 The highest-altitude restaurant in the world opened in April at the Nepal base camp.

-Cleanup from previous years continued, with a special operation to remove trash beginning in March.
+Cleanup activities from earlier years carried on with fresh vigour, as a special operation in March focused on clearing piled-up debris and further reviving the spot.
 The Nepal government and Everest expeditions worked together to distribute trash bags to remove debris from this season and from previous years, when people had to evacuate.
 Collected trash will be removed by helicopters, which usually return empty after delivering supplies.
 Sherpas were paid for carrying rubbish down the mountain on their return trips.

 A French-backed expedition called Everest Green went on an independent waste-retrieval mission, collecting about five tonnes of garbage from the Nepal base camp up to the South Col area.
 Of that, three tonnes were able to be recycled, and the mission ran for 40 days between April 13 and May 23.